tytydraco/yessleep/out/My_daughter_is_a_serial_killer_I_just_found_out_she_may_be_something_much_worse.md

 That we were servants of God doing his bidding.

-My family carried this tradition on for years.
+My family carried this tradition on for years - finding what was left of the Ancient Ones and decimating them.
 All the way till my father was born and refused to train in the ways of his father.
 My father killed his father when he was only a teenager.
 He was trying to protect a girl who would later become his wife.
 My mother.

 He kept the journals.
 He kept them to tell me of the history he was ashamed of, to tell me that I must never go down this route.
 I had read them years ago and shuddered at the amount of lives my family had stolen.